Coronavirus (COVID-19) Advice and Information

 We still have some restrictions in place to encourage social distancing and we recommend the wearing of masks although this will no longer be mandatory in line with the lifting of national restrictions.

-Our offices are not yet fully open for staff and most of our workforce are still dispersed so if an appropriate officer is not available we will make an appointment for you.
+Many of our team members work remotely so if an appropriate officer is not available in person we will can make appointment for you.
 We have installed computer touchscreens in our hubs to facilitate virtual meetings.

 If you have a homeless emergency please call the free phone number 0808 164 5186.